heyjaywilson/heyjaywilson/README.md

 ## Find me on the web

-I have a [website](https:://cctplus.dev) where I post somewhat frequently about software development, tech, or personal development.
+I have a [website](https://cctplus.dev) where I post about software development, tech, or personal development.